joffreybesos/d2r-mapview/README.md

 # Diablo 2: Resurrected map viewer

+Working map reveal for Diablo 2 resurrected to be used for educational purposes only.
+Use at your own risk, there is no warranty or responsibility taken for being penalised for using this.

 This repo will fetch the map from a backend map server and display it in the top left corner of your D2R window as shown below:

 ![Worldstone Keep Level 2](worldstonekeep2.png)